Login / Register

 ORNo Account?
 Register here.

-No treadmill will ever provide as much fun as these alternatives
+No treadmill will ever provide as much fun as these hole-in-the-wall alternatives

 Leo Magnus Cricket Complex

 Practitioners of the mysterious sport so beloved in Britain and its former colonies have been converging on Woodley Park’s four well-maintained fields for decades.
 After watching expats from India, Pakistan, Bangladesh, Australia, and the West Indies wield their bats under the auspices of the Southern California Cricket Association, you may feel the urge to head for the batting nets and try your hand at a googly. » 6350 Woodley Ave., Van Nuys, 818-756-8060.

 Ernest E. Debs Regional Park

 Vast groves of California black walnut survive in this 282-acre oasis.
 Kids can climb boulders, sit in a cave, and chase butterflies in the Children’s Woodland at the park’s Audubon Center.
 Or for wide lawns flush with trees and picnic tables, enter off Monterey.
 Follow the trail as it meanders west to the Native American Garden and, in spring, a matilija poppy display.
 A ten-minute ascent on the road east passes the pond, where mosquito fish dart along the edges and dragonflies skim the surface. » Park: 4235 Monterey Rd., Montecito Heights, 213-847-3989.
 Audubon Center: 4700 N. Griffin Ave., 323-221-2255.